 Terminal UI client for MCP servers via Ollama.
 Features agent mode, multi-server support, model switching, streaming responses, human-in-the-loop confirmation, and thinking mode.
 Installable via pip (ollmcp).

-Key limitation: 28 open issues.
-Most actively maintained of the Ollama MCP projects (pushed March 2026).
+Key limitation: Most actively maintained of the Ollama MCP projects (pushed March 2026).
+Stars slightly declining — may be losing users to llama.cpp’s native MCP WebUI.

 rawveg/ollama-mcp — Ollama SDK as MCP Server